uber/nebula.gl/docs/api-reference/mode-handlers/overview.md

 * Mode name: `rotate`

-User can rotate a feature about its centroid by clicking and dragging anywhere on the screen.
+User can rotate a feature about its centroid by clicking and dragging the selected geometry.

 _Note: currently only supports single selection_